 Heat and styling tools are not made to be used every day.
 They can be quite damaging to the hair and you will see for yourself how your hair becomes weaker and brittle as days go by with consistent heat use.
 Try to limit the amount of heat you use on your hair and look for other alternatives.

 For example, try to air dry your hair if you have the time instead of blow drying it.
 For straightening, keep your damp hair down and brush it.
 This will give you more naturally straight hair.

 There you have it!
 Thin hair can be tricky when it comes to styling and straightening, therefore you need to be prepared for the results.
 It’s better to study your hair first before styling it.
-You should get help from hairstylists in Brazilian keratin salons Bethesda.
+You should get help from hairstylists in Brazilian keratin salons Potomac.